Madrid Metro: Wide profile

-CAF series 8000: Originally designed for the MetroSur line 12, 45 trainsets were built and delivered by CAF in 2002.
-Each one is composed of three cars or four cars joined in the "boa" layout, with the three car version servicing line 12 and the four car version servicing line 8 as-is, while line 9 & line 10 services use two such trainsets to form a MRM-MRM configuration for a maximum of 1,070 passengers (144 seated).
+CAF series 8000: Originally designed for line 12, 45 trainsets were built and delivered by CAF in 2002.
+Each one is composed of three cars or four cars joined in the "boa" layout, with the three car version servicing line 12 and the four car version servicing line 8 as-is, while lines 9 and 10 use pairs of such trainsets to form a MRM-MRM configuration for a maximum of 1,070 passengers (144 seated).
 The interior distribution is rather like that of series 7000, with a bigger clear area (i.e. without seating) in the first car for people carrying luggage to/from the airport and disabled people in wheelchairs.
 Like the narrower series 3000 trainsets, its bogies are insonorized and feature a hybrid rubber-pneumatic suspension system.
 Series 8000 primed the introduction of regenerative braking in the Madrid Metro.
 The system reverses the normal circuit of the electric motors when braking, thus making the deceleration return power to the network.
 Also, they feature the now-standard informative panels and gate activity warnings in the interior.
 A second batch was ordered for line 11 to replace the series 3000 operating on the line since the extension of the line to La Fortuna in 2010.
 The original batch currently services lines 12 and 8, while also providing rush hour support to lines 9 and 10 while the second batch currently services line 11.